-Screening of personnel is an important part of providing a safe and secure sporting environment.
-To ensure a mutually beneficial experience for all persons involved in Softball Manitoba (SM) activities, SM requires all individuals in Designated Categories to be screened before they can be accepted and placed within SM.
+Softball Manitoba recognizes that screening of personnel is a vital part of providing a safe and secure sporting environment.
+It is imperative that Softball Manitoba ensures a mutually beneficial experience for all persons involved in Softball Manitoba (SM) activities, therefore SM requires all individuals in Designated Categories to be screened before they can be insured members within SM.